✓

 Code

-~import "$app/handle"
+~import app/handle

-| opened h1 |> app.handle:finalize(h: h1)
+| opened h1 |> app/handle:finalize(h: h1)

-| opened h1 |> app.handle:start_close(h: h1)
+| opened h1 |> app/handle:start-close(h: h1)

-| closing h2 |> app.handle:finalize(h: h2)
+| closing h2 |> app/handle:finalize(h: h2)

 Opening handle